 3. Raft It

 For the most part, the Deschutes River is a gentle, serene body of water that matches perfectly the laid back lifestyle we love here in Central Oregon.
 But man, there are some rip-roarin rapids on the river too that cater perfectly to the adventurous side we like to bust out every now and then.
 And there’s no better way to experience it than Sun Country Tours’ Big Eddy Thrill Ride.
+For a unique whitewater experience head to Maupin where you can go on half day to multi-day guided rafting trips.

 4. Fish It